 TBH, the necessity of a morning coat isn't a big deal, as

 Town & Country points out.
 "The full morning coat, with all its various components, is traditionally what British men wear to weddings," they report.
-WPA Pool/Getty Images Entertainment/Getty Images
+3 The Ceremony WPA Pool/Getty Images Entertainment/Getty Images

 Compared to her cousin's wedding, Eugenie's special day will be a much quieter affair.
 If you didn't already know, the ceremony will be taking place on a weekday (Oct.
 12) instead of the weekend, and it